hackemonn/DC-Research/README.md

 designed to analyze customer and merchant behavior under tiered incentives and velocity-based spending models.

-(The project is in active development.
-Contributions, feedback, and ideas are greatly appreciated, especially for AI modeling, and designing architecture)
+(Contributions, feedback, and ideas are greatly appreciated, especially for AI modeling, and designing architecture)

 ## Motivation